Cookies on ons.gov.uk

 Research shows that the average reader only reads between 20% and 28% (opens in a new tab) of the text on a web page.
 It is important to get the point of your content across as concisely as possible.

-The most important information in your content must be at the start – this is called frontloading.
+The most important information in your content should be placed at the start of each sentence, paragraph or section.
+This is called frontloading.

-We use the inverted pyramid to achieve this, placing information in order of importance on the page.
+We use the inverted pyramid model, which recommends ordering content by its importance, to achieve this.
 This is best practice for writing online content.

 Descriptive headings and subheadings

-Headings and sub-headings within the page help users to scan your content.
+Headings and subheadings help users to scan your content and find the information they need to complete specific tasks.
 They are also important for people using assistive technologies to navigate a page.

 Use: